Illinois Liquor Control Commission (ILCC) BASSET Certification

 This training is to help promote legal and responsible sales and service of alcoholic beverages.

 This course and website were designed with multiple devices in mind.
 All course content is in HTML5 which means it will work on iPad-iPhone-Android-Kindle Fire-Desktop and Mac Devices.
 You do not need Adobe Flash Player, and there is no need to download any other browser to take our course.
-We have tested our course in Firefox, Edge, Chrome, Opera and Safari browser.
+We have tested our course in Firefox, Edge, Chrome, and Safari browser.

 Course Features and Outline